Nguyễn Ánh 9: Early life

-He was born in Ninh Thuận Province, Vietnam on January 1, 1940 (according to other sources, he was born in 1939) and was the youngest of the three children of a well-off family.
-Nguyen Dinh Anh's family moved to Nha Trang and when he was 11, they moved to Saigon.

-Nguyen Dinh Anh studied at Taberd until 1954 and went to Da Lat to study at Yersin as a boarder until 1958.
+Born in Ninh Thuận Province, Vietnam, he was the youngest of the three children in a well-off Catholic family.
+His Christian name was Jerome.
+His family moved to Nha Trang and when he was 11 years old, then relocated to Saigon.
+Nguyen studied at Taberd, a Catholic college in Saigon, until 1954.
+He then went to Da Lat to study at Yersin as a boarder until 1958.
 He left his family when he was 18 to pursue a music career.
-He practiced the piano as a young boy and while studying in Da Lat, Nguyen Dinh Anh befriended the songwriter Hoang Nguyen and was guided to the music industry by him.
+He practiced the piano as a young boy and while studying in Da Lat, Nguyen befriended songwriter Hoang Nguyen and was guided to the music industry by him.

 Career

-After passing the Baccalaureate and through Hoang Nguyen's recommendation, Nguyen Anh 9 was able to participate in the program Tuoi Xanh (Youth) by Saigon Radio Station and Da Lat Radio Station.
-He also collaborated with Duy Trac on the program Tieng hat sinh vien (Students' voice).
+After earning his baccalaureate degree, and with Hoang Nguyen's recommendation, Nguyen Anh 9 was able to participate in the program Tuoi Xanh (Youth) by Saigon Radio Station and Da Lat Radio Station.
+He also collaborated with Duy Trác on the program Tieng hat sinh vien (Students' voice).
 Since then, Nguyen Anh 9 played the piano here and there at the well-known bars and restaurants and in the young bands.

-Nguyen Anh 9 started his songwriting career in a very accidental way when touring Japan with Khánh Ly.
+He started his songwriting career in a very accidental way when touring Japan with Khánh Ly.
 He was waiting at the elevator with Khanh Ly to return to his hotel room after the show at Osaka fair.
-Seeing the sadness on her friend's face, Khanh Ly asked: "Are you still in love with her?" and meant to ask about Nguyen Anh 9's then girlfriend.
-Nguyen Anh 9 played the guitar he was holding right away and sang: "Không!
+Seeing the sadness on her friend's face, Khánh Ly asked: "Are you still in love with her?" and meant to ask about Nguyen Anh 9's then girlfriend.
+He played the guitar he was holding right away and sang: "Không!
 Không!
 Tôi không còn, tôi không còn yêu em nữa..." ("No!
 No!
 I'm no longer, I'm no longer in love with you...").
-When coming back to Vietnam, Khanh Ly suggested he write this song.
+When coming back to Vietnam, Khánh Ly suggested he write this song.
 At her suggestion, he finished writing his first song in a short time.